anishl135/Titlechanger/README.md

 2. Open Google Chrome and go to `chrome://extensions/`.

-3. Enable "Developer mode" by toggling the switch in the top right corner.
+3. Enable "Developer mode" by toggling the switch in the middle left corner.

 4. Click on the "Load unpacked" button.